 Macalester art students worked with visiting artist Tattfoo Tan to create Free Seed Libraries to be installed at public venues, Fall 2012.

-Art History Students
+Art History Student News

 Brittany Rubin delivered a presentation entitled ”Such a Pure Female Creature”: die Brücke’s Dresden Portraits and the Study of Sexology” at the First Annual ACTC Undergraduate Art History Symposium on April 14, 2012, at St. Catherine University.
-This was the first Annual ACTC Undergraduate Art History Symposium, which will feature the scholarship of promising art history students.
+This was the first Annual ACTC Undergraduate Art History Symposium, which featured the scholarship of promising art history students.

-Hilary Schroeder has been an intern in the Department of Decorative Arts, Textiles, and Sculpture at the Minneapolis Institute of Arts and in Spring 2011 received an Honorable Mention in the Gateway Competition for Excellent Writing in the Humanities Division for her paper Intimate Gazes: Jacob Adriaensz Backer and the Seated Female Nude.
+Hilary Schroeder was an intern in the Department of Decorative Arts, Textiles, and Sculpture at the Minneapolis Institute of Arts and in Spring 2011 received an Honorable Mention in the Gateway Competition for Excellent Writing in the Humanities Division for her paper Intimate Gazes: Jacob Adriaensz Backer and the Seated Female Nude.